cedoula/100-days-of-code-python/log.md

 ## Day 48: May 2, 2021

-**Today's Progress**: Today I analyzed he popularity of different programming languages over time using Pandas and Matplotlib.
+**Today's Progress**: Today I analyzed the popularity of different programming languages over time using Pandas and Matplotlib.

 **Thoughts** Python is leading the trend since last couple of years.